 In Florida, an electric utility's base rates cover all costs, excluding fuel, necessary to establish and operate its system, including for power plants and transmission and distribution infrastructure.
 Base rates are adjusted periodically to accurately reflect current operating costs.

-Base rates are included with conservation, environmental and capacity cost recovery charges to make up the Energy Charge, which is displayed as a line item on your electric bill.
+For residential and small commercial customers, base rates are included with conservation, environmental and capacity cost recovery charges to make up the Energy Charge, which is displayed as a line item on your electric bill.
+Base rates make up the Energy Charge for large commercial and industrial customers and all other charges are listed separately on their bills.

 About fuel charges